 The Company operates within multiple taxing jurisdictions and could be subject to audit in these jurisdictions.
 These audits may involve complex issues, which may require an extended period of time to resolve.
 The Company has provided for its estimated taxes payable in the accompanying financial statements.
-Interest and penalties related to income tax matters are recognized as a general and administrative expense.
-The Company did not have any interest or penalties accrued as of December 31, 2018 or 2017.
-The Company is currently under a standard I.R.S. review for the tax year 2016.
-The tax years ended December 31, 2015 through December 31, 2018 remain subject to examination by all major taxing authorities.
+The Company's policy is to recognize interest and penalties related to income tax matters as a general and administrative expense, when and if incurred.
+The Company did not have any interest or penalties accrued as of December 31, 2019 or 2018.
+In 2019, the I.R.S. completed a standard review of the Company's 2016 tax year.
+The tax years ended December 31, 2017 through December 31, 2019 remain subject to examination by all major taxing authorities.